Ronnie Hayes

 Battalion Chief

-Chief Lancaster began his fire career at age 14 as a volunteer fireman with Hugo Volunteer Fire/Rescue in Lenoir County, N.C.
+Chief Lancaster began his fire career at age 14 as a volunteer fireman with Hugo Volunteer Fire/Rescue in Lenoir County.
 He joined the City of Kinston Fire Department after graduating with degrees in history and psychology from Lenoir Community College and East Carolina University.
-In 2017, he was hired as a Battalion Chief by the Town of Leland Fire/Rescue Department.
+In 2017, he was hired as a Battalion Chief by Leland Fire/Rescue.
 He holds numerous advanced certifications and currently oversees the fire apparatus fleet maintenance.
 While not at work, he enjoys spending time with his wife and son and is an avid outdoorsman and private pilot.

 Chris Miranda